Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1]$ cat messages/
 cat: messages/: Is a directory
 ```
-`cat` with any valid directory as an argument prints an error-handling message.
+This is an error. `cat` with any valid directory as an argument prints an error-handling message.

 **3: With a file as an argument**